xjiang4/ellipsoids/branches/issue_133_aatanesyan/doc/chap_functions.rst

 	        commonTimeAbsTol: double[1,1] - absolute tolerance used
 	            for comparing values at common times, =0 by default

-	        commonTimeRelTol: double[1,1] - absolute tolerance used
+	        commonTimeRelTol: double[1,1] - relative tolerance used
 	            for comparing values at common times, =0 by default

 	  Output: